Brits told not to mail anything abroad after cyber incident | Digital Trends

 According to the BBC, the disruption has affected the system that Royal Mail uses to prepare items for despatch abroad, which also provides data for the tracking and tracing of those items as they make their way to destination addresses in other countries.

-The system reportedly operates at six location across the U.K., including at Royal Mail’s large distribution center serving London’s Heathrow Airport, one of the world’s busiest aviation hubs.
+The system reportedly operates at six locations across the U.K., including Royal Mail’s large distribution center serving London’s Heathrow Airport, one of the world’s busiest aviation hubs.

 “It is unclear how long the disruption will continue, and mail that has already been shipped for export may be delayed,” the BBC said in its report.

 With around 200,000 outgoing overseas items entering the Royal Mail’s system on an average day, it will be keen for the public to comply with its request to hold onto such letters and parcels for now.
-As for recently posted international items, Royal Mail said that some may reach their destination later than usual.
+As for recently posted international items, Royal Mail said that some might reach their destinations later than usual.

 Editors' Recommendations